BoilerTom90/udemy-nodejs/practice/notes.md

 2. Custom Events (come from the JS core... things that I create myself, the event emitter)

 Often tines, the c++ core uses the event emitter.

+## JS is synchronous -- one thing running at a time
+## nodejs is asynchronuous